Do you know anybody who sells Color Street?

 - Team Bonus – An extra 1.5% commission from the total sales of your downline.

 - Generation Bonuses – You receive higher commissions from your downline as you rank up in the company.

 - Car/Lifestyle Bonuses – Like many MLMs, Color Street has a ‘car bonus’ incentive.
 You can read my article about the Arbonne Mercedes to see that this is not all it seems.

 The really interesting thing about the Color Street commission plan is that 8 out of 10 ways of making money with Color Street involve recruiting people, and there appears to be no limit to how large you can grow your downline.

 It really seems as if the main focus is on growing a team of people who are also growing their own teams, instead of actually selling nail polish strips.

 We will get into why this is problematic later in the article.

-How much money can you make with Color Street?
+How much can you make selling Color Street?